-Read-out mode Read-out frequency (kHz) Exposure time range (seconds) Read-out noise (ADU/px) (e - /px) Description CCD_FULL 230 0.001-600 9 ADU/px (~18 e-/px) For full frame images.
-There is only one mode (this one) for reading out commanded full frame CCD images (1024×1024).
+Read-out mode Read-out frequency (kHz) Exposure time range (seconds) Read-out noise (ADU/px) (e - /px) Description CCD_FULL 230 0.001-600 7.2 ADU/px (~15 e-/px) For full frame images.
+There is only one mode (this one) for reading out full frame CCD images (1024×1024).
 For images with exposure times lower than 5 s the read-out is done after the exposure and it includes the pre-cleaning of the image section.
-For exposure times greater than 5, the read-out and the exposure are done in parallel (rolling mode without pre-cleaning).
-ULTRABRIGHT 230 0.001-1.05 9 ADU/px (~18 e-/px) For window frame images.
+For exposure times greater than 5 s, the read-out and the exposure are done in parallel (rolling mode without pre-cleaning).
+ULTRABRIGHT 230 0.001-1.05 7.2 ADU/px (~15 e-/px) For window frame images.
 Only a stripe that contains the defined window plus the 9 rows of the top margin image is read-out.
 The read-out is done after the exposure (including pre-cleaning).
-This means that the time between two exposures is 1.1 second (read out time for this mode).
-BRIGHT 230 1.05-2.33 9 ADU/px (~18 e-/px) For window frame images.
-Only a stripe that contains the defined window image plus the 9 rows of the top margin is read-out.
+This means that the time between two exposures is 1.1 second (read-out time for this mode).
+BRIGHT 230 1.05-2.33 7.2 ADU/px (~15 e-/px) For window frame images.
+Only a stripe that contains the defined window image plus the 9 rows of the top margin is read out.
 Exposure and read-out in parallel (rolling mode without pre-cleaning).
-FAINT_FAST 100 2.33-11.3 6 ADU/px (~12 e-/px) For window frame images.
-Only a stripe that contains the defined window image plus the 9 rows of the top margin is read-out.
+FAINT_FAST 100 2.33-11.3 3.5 ADU/px (~7 e-/px) For window frame images.
+Only a stripe that contains the defined window image plus the 9 rows of the top margin is read out.
 Exposure and read-out in parallel (rolling mode without pre-cleaning).
-FAINT 100 11.3-600 6 ADU/px (~12 e-/px) For window frame images.
+FAINT 100 11.3-600 3.5 ADU/px (~7 e-/px) For window frame images.
 The full CCD is read out.
-The windows are cut-off by SW.
-Exposure and read-out in parallel (rolling mode without pre-cleaning).
+The windows are cut off by SW.
+Exposure and read-out in parallel (rolling mode without precleaning).

-This value corresponds to a window of 200 lines.
+^{}This value corresponds to a window of 200 lines.
 Windows with less lines will require shorter read-out times, and windows with more lines, longer.
-Note that changing the size of the window frame is not an offered setting.
+Note that changing the size of the window frame is not an offered setting but the window size could be changed by the operators to optimize the bandwidth.

-Due to the limited data volume that can be downlinked to ground it is not possible to download all the images obtained during each visit.
-Window images will be downloaded to the ground with a cadence of at least one image per minute, which can be less or equal to the acquisition cadence, which is $1/t{exp}$ (if $t{exp} \ge 1.05$ s, see clarification below for $t{exp} < 1.05$ s).
+Due to the limited data volume that can be downlinked to ground it is not always possible to download all the images obtained during each visit.
+Window images will be downloaded to the ground with a cadence of at least one image per minute, which can be less or equal to the acquisition cadence, which is $1/t{\rm exp}$ (if $t{\rm exp} \ge 1.05$ s, see clarification below for $t{\rm exp} < 1.05$ s).
 It is therefore necessary to combine the individual exposures on board to reduce the amount of data transmitted.
-The individual exposures are co-added pixel-to-pixel to realise a single image.
-Combining (or stacking) images is the baseline working strategy of a nominal visit (note that the user cannot specify how many images are stacked).
-As a result, the cadence of the time series of stacked images available to the observer is $1/(N{stack} \times t{exp})$.
-It is comprised between ~23 s and 60 s depending on the exposure time and read-out mode.
-These values can be found in Table 2.
+The individual exposures are co-added at the pixel level to realise a single image.
+Combining (or stacking) images is the baseline, working strategy of a nominal visit, although the user cannot specify how many images are stacked.
+As a result, the cadence of the time series of stacked images available to the observer is $1/(N{\rm stack} \times t{\rm exp})$ and is between ~23 s and 60 s depending on the exposure time and read-out mode.
+Cadence values as a function of exposure time can be found in Table 2.

-To preserve some raw information about the target star, small window images (imagettes) containing only the PSF of each image are also sent to the ground.
-These imagettes are also circular and typically 35 pixels in diameter.
+To preserve some raw information about the target star, small window images (imagettes) containing only the PSF of each image are also sent to ground.
+These imagettes are also circular and typically 605 pixels in diameter.
 They are used for correction purposes in the data reduction pipeline.